-(b) My response will be taken in accordance with the theme of Treating Customer's Fairly (TCF) which sets out various outcomes including requiring the insurer to demonstrate that they have a corporate culture committed to providing fair outcomes for policyholders.
+(b) My response will be taken in accordance with the theme of the fair treatment of customers which is a regulatory approach, central to the FCA's work.
+Originally introduced as an initiative, it is now integral to the normal working practices of all businesses.
 I will need to ensure whether the claims department has acted fairly in reaching their decision.

-TCF also expects that insurers will provide customers with clear information at all stages of the transaction and it would also be necessary to ensure that clear, relevant questions about non-standard construction had been asked at the time of inception of the cover.
+It is expected that insurers will provide customers with clear information at all stages of the transaction and it would also be necessary to ensure that clear, relevant questions about non-standard construction had been asked at the time of inception of the cover.
 If this was the case, I would then need to assess the non-disclosure of the policyholder in respect of the nature of the construction of the building which was non-standard.